linbopeter/linbopeter.github.io/_pages/about.md

 &nbsp;

-I am currently a research fellow in Institute of Operations Research and Analytics at National University of Singapore, working with Professor <a href="https://blog.nus.edu.sg/mattohkc/" style="color: black; text-decoration: underline;"> Kim-Chuan Toh</a> and Professor Subhroshekhar Ghosh.
-Before that, I was a research fellow at Department of Mathematics, National University of Singapore, hosted by Professor <a href="https://blog.nus.edu.sg/mattohkc/" style="color: black; text-decoration: underline;"> Kim-Chuan Toh</a>.
-I completed my Ph.D. in mathematics at National University of Singapore, where I was co-advised by Professor <a href="https://blog.nus.edu.sg/mattohkc/" style="color: black; text-decoration: underline;"> Kim-Chuan Toh</a> and Professor Chao Zhou.
-Previously, I graduated from Nanjing University in 2016 with a B.S. in Information and Computing Science.
-This is my [[CV]({{ site.url }}/assets/pdf/LinMeixia_CV.pdf)].
+I am currently a research fellow in the Department of Mathematics at National University of Singapore, working with Professor <a href="https://blog.nus.edu.sg/matbwz/" style="color: black; text-decoration: underline;"> Weizhu Bao</a> and Professor <a href="https://blog.nus.edu.sg/matcz/" style="color: black; text-decoration: underline;"> Zhenning Cai</a>.
+Previously, I obtained my PhD in the Department of Mathematics at National University of Singapore, and my supervisors are Professor <a href="https://blog.nus.edu.sg/matbwz/" style="color: black; text-decoration: underline;"> Weizhu Bao</a> and Professor <a href="https://blog.nus.edu.sg/matcz/" style="color: black; text-decoration: underline;"> Zhenning Cai</a>.  <!--- This is my [[CV]({{ site.url }}/assets/pdf/LinMeixia_CV.pdf)]. -->

 &nbsp;

 Current research interests:
-* Algorithm design for large-scale optimization problems in data science
-* Convex regression problems
-* Signal processing
+* Structure-preserving methods for rarefied gas dynamics
+* Simulation of plasma physics
-* Stochastic optimization
+* Parallel computing